 Watch: Inside Out*

 *Inside Out is available with The Disney Bundle.
 Access content from each service separately.

-Terms of Endearment
+16. Terms of Endearment (1983)

-Watch: Terms of Endearment
+Watch: Terms Endearment

-The Ultimate Playlist of Noise
+17. The Ultimate Playlist of Noise (2021)

 After learning he must undergo brain surgery that will render him deaf, Marcus (Keenan Johnson), an audio-obsessed high school senior, decides to seize control of his fate by recording The Ultimate Playlist of Noise — a bucket list of all his favorite sounds.

 Added note for The Handmaid’s Tale fans: Madeline Brewer co-stars in this Hulu Original movie.